g-aggarwal/mlx-hub/README.md

 MLX-Hub is a command line tool for managing [MLX](https://opensource.apple.com/projects/mlx/) AI models  on macOS.

-Conveniently search for and download [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, without leaving your development environment.
+Search and download [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) from Hugging Face, without leaving your dev environment.

 ### What is MLX?

 [MLX](https://github.com/ml-explore/mlx) is a model training and serving framework for Apple silicon, made by [Machine Learning Research](https://machinelearning.apple.com/) at Apple.

-## Components

-`mlx-hub-cli` - CLI Tool

-`mlx_hub`     - Python Module

 ## Features

-- [Scan](#scan) for Models downloaded on your device, from your local Hugging Face Hub cache.
+- [Scan](#scan) for downloaded Models in your local Hugging Face cache.
 - [Search](#search) for MLX Models from Hugging Face Hub.
 - [Suggest](#suggest) MLX models to download.
 - [Download](#download) MLX models by model ID.